tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 tags: [GC, G1, JDK 25, Performance, Barrier, Write Barrier]
 ---

-Garbage First's (G1) collector's throughput sometimes trails that of other HotSpot VM collectors by up to 20% (e.g. [JDK-8253230](https://bugs.openjdk.org/browse/JDK-8253230) or [JDK-8132937](https://bugs.openjdk.org/browse/JDK-8132937)).
+The Garbage First (G1) collector's throughput sometimes trails that of other HotSpot VM collectors - by up to 20% (e.g. [JDK-8253230](https://bugs.openjdk.org/browse/JDK-8253230) or [JDK-8132937](https://bugs.openjdk.org/browse/JDK-8132937)).
 The difference is caused by G1's principle to be a garbage collector that keeps a balance between latency and throughput and meets a pause time goal.
 A large part can be attributed to the synchronization of garbage collector with the application necessary to allow correct concurrent work.
 With [JDK-8340827](https://bugs.openjdk.org/browse/JDK-8340827) we substantially redesign how the synchronization works for much less impact on throughput.
 This post explains these fairly fundamental changes.

 Another sources with more information are the corresponding [draft JEP](https://bugs.openjdk.org/browse/JDK-8340827) and the [implementation PR](https://bugs.openjdk.org/browse/JDK-8340827).